hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/path_configuration_file.rst

 to use this file to set ``data_dir`` to the natural operating system default path for application data.

+An example file is in ``/etc/sawtooth/path.toml.example``.
+To create a path configuration file, copy the example file to the config directory and name it ``path.toml``.
+Then edit the file to change the example configuration options as necessary for your system.

 This file configures the following settings:

 - ``key_dir`` = `path`